mightymaxworks/pickleplus/development_framework_v5.0.md

      - Create insert schema with `createInsertSchema`
      - Create insert type with `z.infer<typeof insertSchema>`
      - Create select type with `typeof table.$inferSelect`
+   - **NEW**: Always be aware of naming convention translation between TypeScript fields and DB columns
+   - **NEW**: Understand exactly how your ORM maps JavaScript/TypeScript property names to database column names
+   - **NEW**: When defining columns with different naming styles (e.g., camelCase in code, snake_case in DB), ensure the mapping layer correctly translates between them

 ## Frontend Data Management